-Visitors will be restricted to essential visitors only, as determined and arranged in advance by appointment with the Point of Contact.
-Visitors, including Volunteers and Vendors, will be required to check in with the designated Point of Contact and complete the Daily Health Screening before entering the Center at large.
-Efforts will be made to avoid times when students are at the Center.
+Visitors will be restricted to essential visitors, as determined and arranged in advance by appointment with the Point of Contact.
+Visitors, including Volunteers and Vendors, will be required to check in with the designated Point of Contact before entering the Center at large.
+Efforts will be made to avoid mixing with students who are at the Center.
 Rest rooms access will be separate from that for students.
-The visitor must pass the health screening, be always masked, and maintain at least 6 feet distance while on campus.
+The visitor must pass the health screening, be always masked when near students, and maintain at least 6 feet distance from students while on campus.
 Visitors will be restricted from contact with any learning cohort unless arrangements are made in advance with the Point of Contact.
 Visitors will be escorted if areas of travel overlap with areas occupied by any learning cohort.
 Testing is not required for visitors who will be on campus.